JorisChau/gslnls/README.md

 ##### Windows

-On windows, a binary version of GSL (2.7) is automatically downloaded from <https://github.com/rwinlib/gsl>, no additional action is needed.
+On windows, a binary version of GSL (2.7) is automatically downloaded from <https://github.com/rwinlib/gsl> when installing the R-package, no additional action is needed.

 ### R-package installation